-Review of "25th Annual Putnam County Spelling Bee" - Playhouse on Park, West Hartford, CT
+Review of "The 25th Annual Putnam County Spelling Bee"

-Sheinkin has also added a touch of audience participation where individuals from the audience are seamlessly added to the performance.
+Ms. Sheinkin has also added a touch of audience participation where seated individuals are introduced as Spelling Contestants and seamlessly added to the performance.
 They interact with the cast members, dance and are called upon to spell words, often with uproarious results.
 Eventually, the “guests” are weeded out and the actors get down to business.

-The charming, perfectly cast group of performers, defines an ensemble effort.
+The charming, perfectly cast group of performers, is first-rate and defines an ensemble effort.
 They thoroughly blend together where the sum of the parts create a greater whole.
-Steven Mooney as William Barfee, he’s the nebbish with the magic foot, is the nominal star, but his fellow performers are all endearing with well-defined quirks and back stories.
-They include Scott Scaffidi as the eager-to-please, Chip Tolentino; Hillary Ekwall, as the resolute Logainne Schwarzand Grubeniere; Kevin Barlowski as the ingratiating, definitely off center, Leif Coneybear; Maya Naff as the intensely focused, serious minded, Marcy Park; and Natalie Sannes as the sweetly winsome, Olive Ostrovsky.
+Phil Sloves as William Barfee, he’s the nebbish with the magic foot, is the nominal star, but his fellow performers are all endearing with well-defined quirks and back stories.
+They include Colin Miyamoto as the eager-to-please, Chip Tolentino; Emma Tattenbaum-Fine, as the resolute Logainne Schwarzand Grubeniere; Graham Baker as the ingratiating, definitely off center, Leif Coneybear; Sumi Yu as the intensely focused, serious minded, Marcy Park; and Morgan Billings Smith as the sweetly winsome, Olive Ostrovsky.
 The supporting characters are equally well cast and provide, for the most part, a stabilizing effect for their charges.
-They are Emily Kron as the perky host of the spelling bee, Rona Lisa Perretti; Joel Newsome as the harried, slightly agitated Vice Principal, Douglas Panch; and Norman Payne as tough-minded street kid, Mitch Mahoney, serving out his community service mandate as the comfort coach for losing contestants.
+They are Amy Hutchins as the perky host of the spelling bee, Rona Lisa Perretti; John C. Baker as the harried, slightly agitated Vice Principal, Douglas Panch; and Ryan Williams as the tough-minded Mitch Mahoney, serving out his community service mandate as the comfort coach for losing contestants.

-William Finn’s score is tuneful, poignant, and full of humor.
-He has also crafted songs that fully encapsulate each character’s unique background.
-The musical accompaniment, provided by just five skilled musicians is tight and never overpowers the singers.
-The group’s onstage presence cheerfully adds to the spare ambiance of the no frills spelling bee.
+William Finn’s score is catchy, at times poignant, and full of humor.
+He has crafted songs that fully encapsulate each character’s unique background.

-The 25th Annual Putnam County Spelling Bee, a winning production for audiences of all ages, playing through July 20th.
+The 25th Annual Putnam County Spelling Bee, a crowd-pleasing production playing through June 23rd.